New York Debt Defense Attorney

 Our team has deep experience in these areas of consumer law and handles each case on an individual basis.
 By providing personalized representation and approaching each case in a way that reflects that particular case's facts and that particular client's goals, we seek to maximize each client's results.
 Call us today to speak with an attorney regarding your debt or auto fraud problem.

-Protecting Consumers from Abusive Acts
+Protecting Consumers from Debt Collector Abuse

 Your rights as a consumer protect you from being mistreated or taken advantage of by creditors and debt collection agencies alike.
 Our firm uses federal and state statutes to handle our clients' cases.
 One consumer statute we commonly use to help our clients is the